basarat/typescript-react/00 why/README.md

 ***Delete everything after <`***
 First up is *autocomplete*.
 * It autocompletes the component name for us.
-* It also autocompletes any component attributes.
+* It also autocompletes any component props.
 ```js
 <Hello compiler=
 ```